ionic-team/cordova-plugin-ionic/README.md

 * `WARN_DEBUG` - Set false if you do not want the check when apk/ipa is in debug mode.
 * `UPDATE_API` - The location of the Ionic Pro API (only change this for development)
 * `UPDATE_METHOD` - `auto`, `background`, or `none`.
 Dictates the behavior of the plugin.  `auto` will download and apply the latest update on app start, potentially leading to long splash screen loads if the connection is slow.  `background` will only download the update in the background on app start, but will allow full functionality while doing so, only redirecting users the _next_ time the app is loaded.  `none` will do nothing, leaving full plugin functionality in the hands of the developer.  **Default is `background`**
 * `MAX_STORE` - The maximum number of downloaded versions to store on the device for quick loading.
-More versions means less downloading, but can increase the app size greatly.  **Default is 3 (Defaults is 2 in V5 Alpha)**
+More versions means less downloading, but can increase the app size greatly.  **Default is 3 (Defaults is 2 in V5)**
-* `MIN_BACKGROUND_DURATION` - The minimum duration in seconds after which the app in background checks for an update. **Default is 30 (New in V5 Alpha)**
+* `MIN_BACKGROUND_DURATION` - The minimum duration in seconds after which the app in background checks for an update. **Default is 30 (New in V5)**
-* `ROLLBACK_TIMEOUT` - The number seconds until the app will roll back to the bundle version if a broken deploy is installed. **Default is 10 (New in V5 Alpha)**
+* `ROLLBACK_TIMEOUT` - The number seconds until the app will roll back to the bundle version if a broken deploy is installed. **Default is 10 (New in V5)**

 ### Cordova API